-In the reporting period, the Group carried out several property development projects and leased more than 715 thousand m2 of the existing warehouse and office space.
+In the reporting period, the Company, acting through its subsidiaries, carried out several property development projects and leased more than 715,000 m2 of the existing warehouse and office space.
 The Company's Management Board reviewed and assessed on an ongoing basis:

-- current construction projects in terms of their progress, - actual and expected revenue, - use of the Group's existing land resources and its ability to tailor the offering to meet the anticipated market expectations and demand, - available opportunities to purchase land for new projects to be implemented in subsequent years, - the Group's efforts to optimise financing of its investing activities.
+- · current construction projects in terms of their progress, - actual and expected revenue, - use of the Group's existing land resources and its ability to tailor the offering to meet the anticipated market expectations and demand, - available opportunities to purchase land for new projects to be implemented in subsequent years, - the Group's efforts to optimise financing of its investing activities.